 The employee turnover rate is the rate at which employees leave employment voluntarily and is usually calculated annually.
 An industry benchmark will determine whether the rate is good or bad, but a higher rate points to low job satisfaction, which warrants an investigation to determine causes.

 (Total Unplanned Leave / No. of Working Days) x 100

 The metric refers to the rate of absenteeism at work.
 It does not include planned leave.
 It is important to pay attention to the absenteeism rate, as it affects the smooth running of daily business operations.

 (External Recruiting Expenses + Internal HR Expenses) / Successful Hires in a Given Period

 The metric represents the total cost of hiring an employee.
-The cost includes the cost of posting job adverts, to payment of recruiting agencies, and other related costs.
+The cost includes posting job adverts, payment of recruiting agencies, and other related costs.